AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/contexthub-api.md

 **Exemplo**

-O código a seguir apaga uma string para produzir a matriz `["this", "is", "a", "path"]`e, em seguida, gera a chave `"/this/is/a/path"` da matriz:
+O código a seguir limpa uma string para produzir a matriz `["this", "is", "a", "path"]`e, em seguida, gera a chave `"/this/is/a/path"` da matriz:

 ```
 var key = " / this////is/a/path ";